You can also watch our video series on setting up a sales team meeting agenda that motivates your salesforce and improves productivity.

 A great way to encourage reps to bring value is by getting them involved in the entire process.

-This includes the preparation of the meeting as well as the agenda.
+This includes the preparation of the meeting as well as the team meeting agendas.
 By doing this, they’ll take full ownership of their “segment” of the meeting.

 Another approach is to get people working in pairs or groups.
 Build a workshop format into your meeting and get each team working on a specific problem.